One of the North East’s major strengths is our workforce.

 Over 32,500 people are employed in the region’s ICT sector and we have a well-established market of loyal, skilled employees.
 This is a huge draw for companies looking to expand their operations with people at the top of their game.

 The North East digital workforce is loyal, with companies reporting fewer staff shortages than in other parts of the UK.
 This, linked to a high percentage of graduates staying in the region after their studies, ensures companies locating here can appoint the right talent from junior level to senior management.

 Our tech ecosystem is enhanced by our five universities and their world-leading research excellence in computer science and informatics.
-There are over 52,000 Science Technology Engineering and Mathematics (STEM) students across our five universities and the region has the highest proportion of students studying computer science in England.
+There are 67,000 Science Technology Engineering and Mathematics (STEM) students across our five universities and the region has the highest proportion of students studying computer science in England.